Number of children in poverty by housing tenure in London (2004/05 - 2023/24)

 What does it tell us?

-While the number of children in poverty in this group has increased, the poverty rate within this group has decreased over the years; in 2004/05 the poverty rate for children in private rented accommodation in London was 56% and in 2022/23 it was 47%.
+Children in private rented accommodation make up 42% of all children in poverty - compared to 17% in 2004/05.
+Despite this, the poverty rate within this group has decreased over the years; in 2004/05 the poverty rate for children in private rented accommodation in London was 56% and in 2023/24 it was 50%.
 This reflects the increasing reliance on the private rented sector to provide Londoners with homes.

-270,000 children in London living in the social rented sector were growing up in poverty in 2022/23.
-This is the lowest number since 2013/14.
-But the poverty rate among this group is still the highest amongst all the tenure types at 58%.
-In other words, more than one in two children in social housing in London is in poverty.
+The poverty rate among this group is the highest amongst all the tenure types at 61%.
+In other words, more than three in five children in social housing in London are in poverty.

 Want to know more?